bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 ## Reusing the Docker image

-Now that we have our Jekyll development environment we should be able to reuse it in the PBS project.
-After all that is also a Jekyll site.
+Now that we have our Jekyll development environment, we should be able to reuse it in the PBS project.
+After all, that is also a Jekyll site.

-The simplest way is to simply copy the three files we created `Dockerfile`, `docker-compose.yml` and `Makefile` to the root of the PBS project and we're done.
+The simplest way is to simply copy the three files we created `Dockerfile`, `docker-compose.yml,` and `Makefile` to the root of the PBS project, and we're done.
 Especially since the `pbs-jekyll-demoSite` is just a temporary project and can be thrown away.
-But what if it's another important project we want to keep and develop further.
+But what if it's another important project we want to keep and develop further?

 Although there is still nothing wrong with copying the files and reusing them in the PBS project, there are some caveats.
-First of all, you cannot run the containers side by side because they use the same container name and the same ports.
+First of all, you cannot run the containers side-by-side because they use the same container name and the same ports.
 Sure, that's easily fixed, but there are more subtle problems.
 Remember that the Dockerfile copied the Gemfile into the image and ran `bundle install`.
 This means that all gems inside the image are those defined by the Gemfile of the project we used when we built the image, aka the demoSite project.
 It's more than likely that the PBS site uses a lot more gems.

-Now we can of course update the image with the gems necessary for the PBS site and rebuild the container for the demoSite based on the updated image, but that still means they share the gems in the library, or, going back to our analogy, two food trucks that share the available set of knives.
-That is not complete isolation and of course it also does not replicate the production environment because in production both projects _are_ isolated and only have their own dependencies.
+Now we can, of course, update the image with the gems necessary for the PBS site and rebuild the container for the demoSite based on the updated image, but that still means they share the gems in the library, or, going back to our analogy, two food trucks that share the available set of knives.
+That is not complete isolation, and of course, it also does not replicate the production environment because in production, both projects _are_ isolated and only have their own dependencies.

 So we need to update the image to take out the command to install the gems in the image and move that to the container.
 That way each container has only its own set of requirements.
 Added bonus is that now, whenever the Gemfile changes, we no longer have to rebuild the image.
 We just need to rebuild the container, which is a lot faster.

-For starters, we have to figure out how to make sure the `bundle install` is run before the `bundle exec jekyll serve` command is run, or we get errors about jekyll not being available.
+For starters, we have to figure out how to make sure the `bundle install` is run before the `bundle exec jekyll serve` command is run, or we get errors about Jekyll not being available.

-The easy solution is to remove the jekyll serve command out of the container as well and run it manually from the Makefile.
+The easy solution is to remove the `jekyll serve` command from the container as well and run it manually from the Makefile.
 This works and will considerably simplify both the Dockerfile and the Docker Compose file, but it will put the mental load on us to remember that when the container is started, we need to run the bundle install and the jekyll serve commands.

 Let's make this easier for ourselves by having Docker handling this.
 First, we add an entrypoint to the Dockerfile.
 An entrypoint is a way to configure a container to run as an executable.
 So if we tell the entrypoint to run a script, the script will automatically run on the start of the container.

 The script to be run can be added to the Dockerfile as well, so we don't have to manage a separate script.

 The Dockerfile now becomes